Using the Feature#

 Available Operating Modes#

 |Temporal Noise||<0.3 mm (up to 1.5 m)||<1 mm (up to 5.5 m)|

 Increasing the Frame Rate#

-In normal operating mode, the blaze-101 camera achieves a frame rate of 20 fps.
+In normal operating mode, blaze cameras achieve a frame rate of 20 fps.
 This frame rate can be increased by enabling the Fast Mode feature.
 However, there is a trade-off between the accuracy of the depth data and the speed, i.e., frame rate, when working in the Long Range mode.
 The general recommendation is to leave Fast Mode disabled unless you require a higher frame rate or if you want to reduce motion artifacts.